-Council Priority action COPL Maintain drinking water fountains in open spaces and parks, recreational and shopping precincts, sport and recreational facilities and community spaces Encourage participation by local clubs and associations in Alcohol and Drug Foundation's Good Sports program Support community initiatives and capacity in preventing of suicide, ill mental health and substance abuse, and inspiring better wellbeing Support and advocate for initiatives that promote health and wellbeing outcomes through the Community Grant Funding program Continue to provide education opportunities for community groups on food safety Continue to implement the Port Lincoln Sport and Recreation Strategy.
-LEC Promote Empowering Lower Eyre Suicide Prevention Network, Mentally Fit EP and Cummins Our Town projects for mental wellbeing Review the Playground Strategic Plan Support ongoing sustainability of the community-run Cummins Memorial Swimming Pool and explore options for a dedicated public swimming facility at Coffin Bay Continue to support clubs and groups to secure external grant funding for recreation and sport facility upgrades and programs Continue to adopt good design principles that promote inclusion when developing spaces or upgrading facilities DCTB Provide and maintain open space and recreation facilities to cater to diverse community needs Support initiatives and partner with mental health networks such as Beacon of Hope Tumby Bay and Districts Wellbeing and Suicide Prevention Group, Mentally Fit EP, and Empowering Lower Eyre Suicide Prevention Network to build community capacity in mental wellbeing and suicide prevention Support clubs and groups to secure external grant funding for recreation and sport facility upgrades and programs Continue to adopt good design principles that promote inclusion when developing spaces or upgrading facilities.
+Council Priority action COPL Maintain drinking water fountains in open spaces and parks, recreational and shopping precincts, sport and recreational facilities and community spaces Encourage participation by local clubs and associations in the Alcohol and Drug Foundation's Good Sports program 3.
+Support community initiatives and capacity in preventing of suicide and substance abuse, and inspiring better mental health and wellbeing 4.
+Support and advocate for initiatives that promote health and wellbeing outcomes through the Community Grant Funding program 5.
+Continue to provide education opportunities for community groups on food safety LEC Promote Mentally Fit EP and Cummins Our Town projects for mental wellbeing within the community 2.
+Review the Playground Strategic Plan 3.
+Support ongoing sustainability of the community-run Cummins Memorial Swimming Pool and explore options for a dedicated public swimming facility at Coffin Bay DCTB Provide and maintain open space and recreation facilities that cater to the diverse needs of our community Support initiatives and partner with mental health networks such as Mentally Fit EP and Beacon of Hope Tumby Bay Wellness Group to build community capacity in mental wellbeing and suicide prevention Support clubs and groups to secure external grant funding for recreation and sport facility upgrades and programs Continue to adopt good design principles that promote inclusion when developing spaces or upgrading facilities strengthen the systems that support public health and wellbeing